 welcome

-See our On Now page for everything running through October 20.
+See our On Now page for everything running through late February.
 Be sure to look for the BUY TICKETS buttons.
-Plot your theatregoing through mid-November with the offerings on our Coming Soon page.
-And check below to see what the new seasons are looking like for all our major theatre companies.
+And plot your theatregoing into late March with the offerings on our Coming Soon page.

 Theatre lovers, theatre students, theatre historians and casual readers are invited to browse our ARCHIVES pages.
 Read 1000+ reviews of what you may have seen or missed over the past two decades of Vancouver-area theatre.